Best and Cheapest Homeowners Insurance in Minnesota

 Is Minnesota a Matching State?

 No, there is no overarching matching law in Minnesota.
-Matching is included in some policies, but insurance regulations in Minnesota don’t always require it.
+Matching is included in some policies, but the laws don’t always require it.
 Your policy language will determine the extent of matching in most cases.

 When a policyholder suffers property damage, an insurance company typically fulfills its repairing duty by replacing damaged parts with new parts.
 But, when it comes to shingles or siding, sometimes an insurer may be unable to match the replacements with the undamaged, existing ones.